Here’s how to read and understand your contract, including the terms and requirements of which you should be aware of.

 Payment requirements: Businesses pay the Revenue Share Price, which can be found in the contract, for each piece of consignment inventory sold until the Co-Op completes.
 By paying this Revenue Share Price, businesses are not required to sell 100% of any SKU to complete their Co-Op.

-Troubled Triggers: A Co-Op will generally be marked as troubled if: (i) for any scheduled payment date, the business makes a payment that, when taken cumulatively with all other payments, is less than the sum of all previous estimated paybacks prior to such date plus 50% of the current estimated payback for such date, (ii) the business does not provide an update and/or an inventory report or payment for invoiced sales within one week of the expected date, or (iii) if the Co-
+Flag Triggers: A Co-Op will generally be marked as flagged if: (i) for any scheduled payment date, the business makes a payment that, when taken cumulatively with all other payments, is less than the sum of all previous estimated paybacks prior to such date plus 50% of the current estimated payback for such date, (ii) the business does not provide an update and/or an inventory report or payment for invoiced sales within one week of the expected date, or (iii) if the Co-

 Op is not completed within fourteen days after the expected completion date.